Skip to Content

 17. Saddle up

-Take a gentle amble on horse back through the Kittitian countryside through the lower reaches of the mountain rainforest with Trinity Inn Stables.
-You’ll spend a peaceful few hours ambling past disused sugar mills and through the shady perimeters of the rainforest.
-An early morning ride through the surf on the beach is a great way to start the day.
+Take a gentle amble on horseback through the Kittitian countryside through the lower reaches of the mountain rainforest.
+You’ll spend a peaceful few hours meandering through the shady perimeters of the rainforest and past disused sugar mills and cane fields.
+Check rates and availability here.

 Looking for somewhere to stay in St Kitts?
 Check rates and availability here